First-Year Summer Orientation FAQ

 Are accomodations available for the night before Orientation?

 University Housing Conference Services will accomodate students who need to arrive on campus the night before their scheduled orientation session.
-Reservations can be made via the Conference Services website.
+Reservations can be made via the Conference Services website (coming soon).
 Requests must be made at least 5 business days in advance of your scheduled orientation session, and pre-payment is required.
 Early arrival housing is $20.00 per person per night.

 Will I receive my Wolfpack One Card (Student ID) at Orientation?